 Gustine in Comanche County, Texas — The American South (West South Central)

 Location.
-31° 50.739′ N, 98° 24.374′ W. Marker is in Gustine, Texas, in Comanche County.
-Marker is at the intersection of 36th Division Memorial Highway (State Highway 36) and West Main Street, on the left when traveling east on 36th Division Memorial Highway.
+31° 50.738′ N, 98° 24.378′ W. Marker is in Gustine, Texas, in Comanche County.
+Marker is on 36th Division Memorial Highway (State Highway 36) just west of West Main Street, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Gustine TX 76455, United States of America.
+Marker is at or near this postal address: 203 36th Division Memorial Hwy, Gustine TX 76455, United States of America.
 Touch for directions.

 Also see . . .
-Gustine Texas.
-The original settlement was called Evergreen and it was located about 3/4 of a mile to the northeast.
+Cora Texas.
+The town of Cora no longer exist today.
 (Submitted on December 9, 2020, by James Hulse of Medina, Texas.)

 Credits.
-This page was last revised on December 10, 2020.
+This page was last revised on December 11, 2020.
 It was originally submitted on December 9, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 32 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on December 9, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 34 times since then.
+Photos: 1, 2, 3. submitted on December 9, 2020, by James Hulse of Medina, Texas. • Devry Becker Jones was the editor who published this page.